Harimus/Harimus.github.io/index.md

 ---
 # Welcome to {{site.title}}

-Welcome to my blog Wrong Today!
-I'll share stuff I'm probably wrong about here, so that people can point out how wrong I am today, so I can correct myself tomorrow.
+Welcome to my blog!
+Here I share my ideas around topics I'm interested in, which is mainly robotics.

+I'll probably end-up sharing stuff I'm probably wrong about here.
+The intention is to get feedback from people to improve on my thought process.

 I'll think about a better blog layout after I've actually got something worth sharing published!